bytebase/bytebase.com-old/content/docs/sql-editor/manage-sql-scripts.md

 ![Configure access](/static/docs/sql-editor/share-link-access.webp)

-To share a sheet, click the `Copy` button to copy the sharing link to the clipboard.
+To share a sheet, click **Copy** button to copy the sharing link to the clipboard.

 ![Copy the share link](/static/docs/sql-editor/share-popover.webp)